Blueprint Travelers - Travel Site

 The Cayenne Central Market is only open on Wednesdays, Fridays, and Saturdays from around 6 AM to 2 PM.
 It is a wonderful and vibrant place to walk through and visit.
 On the outside of the market building, you will find vendors selling fresh produce.

 Many of these vendors come from the Cacao community, a community of exiled Vietnamese who had helped the French in their occupation of Vietnam and during the war.
 They grow and sell both local traditional fruit and vegetables as well as produce that originates in Asia, such as dragon fruit.
 Inside the building, there are food stalls that sell smoothies, French food, and Vietnamese soups.
-The Vietnamese pho soup is a highlight at the market and a one of the best things to do in Cayenne!
+The Vietnamese pho soup is a highlight at the market and exploring the market around lunch is one of the best things to do in Cayenne!

 People walking through an outdoor market of produce as one of the things to do in Cayenne